What to Expect in our Emergency Rooms

-Once you are called back to the treatment area, a team of professionals works together to assess your medical need.
-They may need to order or perform laboratory tests, X-rays or other tests to help diagnose and treat your condition.
-Note that these tests may take time to complete.
-If you want to speak to an interpreter, social worker or chaplain, let us know.
+While in the treatment room, a team of professionals works together to assess your medical need.
+They may need to order or perform laboratory tests, X-rays, CTs, MRIs or other tests to help diagnose and treat your condition.
+The tests may take time to complete.

-Should you need a higher level of care, you will be admitted to one of our hospitals for further treatment.
-In addition, we will work with your primary care physician to coordinate your care going forward.
+If your emergency team decides you need a higher level of care, you will be admitted to the hospital.
+We will work with your primary care physician to coordinate your care in the hospital and after discharge.